 An Introduction to Beit Shearim

-Located on the edge of the lower Galilee 20 kilometers east of Haifa, Beit Shearim was the seat of the Sanhedrin and the home of many renowned rabbinic sages in the late 2nd century C.E.
+Located on the edge of the lower Galilee and 20 kilometers east of Haifa, Beit Shearim was the seat of the Sanhedrin and the home of many renowned rabbinic sages in the late 2nd century C.E.

-As an antiquities site, Bet Shearim NP‘s outstanding feature is its extensive underground burial chambers or “Catacombs”, which contain many large stone sarcophagi.
-These catacombs, together with the variety of languages appearing on the sarcophagi reflect the special status Beit Shearim achieved in the 3rd and 4th centuries as burial site for Jews from Israel and the Diaspora.
+As an antiquities site, Bet Shearim NP‘s outstanding feature is its extensive underground burial chambers or catacombs, which contain many large stone sarcophagi.
+These catacombs, together with the variety of languages appearing on the sarcophagi, reflect the special status Beit Shearim achieved in the 3rd and 4th centuries as burial site for Jews from Israel and the Diaspora.

-Near the park’s entrance is a statue of Alexander Zeid, a legendary Jewish watchman, who defended Zionist pioneering settlements in the adjacent Jezreel Valley in the 1920’s and 30’s.
+Near the park’s entrance is a statue of Alexander Zeid, a legendary Jewish watchman, who defended Zionist pioneering settlements in the adjacent Jezreel Valley in the 1920s and 1930s.

 Visiting Beit Shearim

-8:00 – 15:00 Fridays and on the eve of holidays.
+Fridays and on the eve of holidays – 8:00 to 15:00